Last Updated on September 5th, 2020

-Molds most commonly grow on coffee plants grown at lower altitudes in hot climates that are humid.
-These types of coffees are, in fact, cheaper to produce and are mass marketed to the public, often sold in places like Starbucks and popular coffee chains and restaurants.
+Molds most commonly grow on coffee plants grown at lower altitudes, in hot humid climates. 🌤️🌡️ These types of coffees are, in fact, cheaper to produce and are mass-marketed to the public, often sold in places like Starbucks and popular coffee chains and restaurants.
 This means that if you buy coffee frequently from these types of places, you’re probably getting a fair dose of mycotoxins as well.

 Now that we’ve established why coffee is not good for you and your skin, some might be wondering if decaf coffee has the same effect.
 After all, for those addicted to the sweet aroma of coffee, it would be rather hard to give it up altogether.

-If you insist and must have at least your daily dose of decaf, try to buy the fresh-roasted type from a high-quality roaster who uses a Swiss water process to decaffeinate the coffee.
-Of course, this will be much more expensive than regular decaf, but your health is worth it.
+If you insist on your daily dose of decaf, try to buy the fresh-roasted type from a high-quality roaster who uses a Swiss water process to decaffeinate the coffee. 💰 Of course, this will be much more expensive than regular decaf, but your health is worth it.

-No matter what you choose, caffeinated or decaffeinated coffee, you will still face some of the disadvantages to your skin from the list above.
+No matter which you choose, caffeinated or decaffeinated coffee, you will still face some of the disadvantages to your skin from the list above.

 An effective remedy is to supplement amino acids into your diet, mainly L-tyrosine and L-phenylalanine.
-These will help you deal with the headaches and moodiness that comes with withdrawal.
-You should take around 500mg of both with each meal until if your symptoms are severe, or just at breakfast and lunch if they aren’t too persistent.
-Your withdrawal symptoms will be the worst in the first week or two of quitting coffee.
+These will help you deal with the headaches and moodiness that come with withdrawal.
+You should take around 500mg of both with each meal if your symptoms are severe, or just at breakfast and lunch if they aren’t too persistent.
+Your withdrawal symptoms will be at their worst in the first week or two after quitting coffee.